 I mean, this is unbelievable.

-Everyone chicken over each other.
+Everyone kicking over each other.

-Police is not what we were expecting here.
+This is not what we were expecting here.

 I just spoke to them a few moments ago.

-They thought everything would be fine, but suddenly are you okay?
+They thought everything would be fine, but suddenly...

 What's your name?

-No badge.
+No budget!

-You know, also there was a lot of talk in the week leading up about bottles being thrown with urine at our offices.
+You know, also, there was a lot of talk in the week leading up about bottles being thrown with urine at our offices.

 So, you know, we basically wanted them separated.

-And uh I'm sorry to report, we did have some bottles thrown at our offices that did have urine in it.
+And I'm sorry to report, we did have some bottles thrown at our offices that did have urine in it.

-Um a couple of our officers were hit with that.
+A couple of our officers were hit with that.

 Appreciate you being here.

-Absolutely, Sean, and what the president is actually doing is protecting the First Amendment right.
+And what the president is actually doing is protecting the First Amendment right.

 It's a profound right that we have as Americans.

-I must protect the skinheads right to speak if I want to speak myself.
+I must protect the skinhead's right to speak if I want to speak myself.

 And the important thing for us all to remember is when Dr. King and other civil rights leaders were marching through the South in the 50s and 60s, those monuments were there.